ComputerKWasTaken/Windsurf-Model-Comparison/README.md

   - Debugging: Proficiency in identifying and resolving code issues
   - Refactoring: Skill in improving code quality without changing functionality
   - Explaining: Ability to clearly explain code and concepts
+- **Model Comparison**: Direct side-by-side comparison of up to three models
+  with:
+  - Visual performance rating bars for each category
+  - Detailed technical specifications comparison
+  - Color-coded visualization for easy differentiation
 - **Model Details**: Comprehensive information about each model including:
   - Provider company
   - Cost (in credits)